-- Housing figures should be reviewed as assumptions relied on prior to the pandemic will not be appropriate. - Build out rates are not able to be controlled by HDC as they are reliant on developers who often do not build out schemes. - Targets should be linked to particular types of accommodation that are needed (higher density/older persons.

-- Targets can only be delivered if sufficient infrastructure is planned. - The need relates to people from London to access cheaper accommodation from which they can commute. - Horsham already help to meet wider needs and neighbouring authorities still don't meet their own requirements. - Government policy is not appropriate for Horsham and the Council should not meet such policy requirements. - Government policy is changing and likely to seek to direct development elsewhere. - Empty homes in London, generate a need for housing in Horsham. - The housing targets sought would provide more homes than projected population increases would require. - The Council is stuck between a rock and a hard place but will need to mitigate the consequences of building at high numbers.
+- Housing figures should be reviewed as assumptions relied on prior to the pandemic will not be appropriate. - Build out rates are not able to be controlled by HDC as they are reliant on developers who often do not build out schemes. - Targets should be linked to particular types of accommodation that are needed (higher density/older persons. - Targets can only be delivered if sufficient infrastructure is planned. - The need relates to people from London to access cheaper accommodation from which they can commute. - Horsham already help to meet wider needs and neighbouring authorities still don't meet their own requirements. - Government policy is not appropriate for Horsham and the Council should not meet such policy requirements. - Government policy is changing and likely to seek to direct development elsewhere. - Empty homes in London, generate a need for housing in Horsham. - The housing targets sought would provide more homes than projected population increases would require. - The Council is stuck between a rock and a hard place but will need to mitigate the consequences of building at high numbers.

-Mid Sussex District Council: Broadly agrees the standard methodology of a need in Horsham for 965 dwellings per annum.
-The three options for housing numbers are premature, and it is not obvious that they are based on evidence of a deep consideration of impacts.
-Such judgements should be based on sound planning considerations, not the 'voting' preferences of respondents alone.
-Analysis of realistic delivery trajectories of sites and infrastructure requirements should be provided.
+Mid Sussex District Council agreed that the standard methodology of a need in Horsham for 965 dwellings per annum.
+They did opine that they thought that the three options for housing numbers are premature, and it is not obvious that they are based on evidence of a deep consideration of impacts.
+They stated that such judgements should be based on sound planning considerations, not the 'voting' preferences of respondents alone and that analysis of realistic delivery trajectories of sites and infrastructure requirements should be provided.